karthis-testlab/karthis-testlab/README.md

 ### 👨‍💻 About Me:

-I'm a Senior Test Automation Engineer 👨‍🔬 from Budapest, Hungary 🇭🇺
+I'm a Test Architect 👨‍🔬 from Rajapalayam, Tamil Nadu, India IND

-🔭 I'm working as a Senior Software Test Automation Engineer and writing scripts to validate frontend and backend applications
+🔭 I'm working as a Test Architect and writing scripts to validate frontend and backend applications

 🌱 Exploring Data Structure and Algorithm (DSA) Concepts, Cloud Computing (AWS), Performance Engineering (K6, Gatling)